PlaidCloud/docs/docs/source/plaidcloud/document/managing_accounts.rst

 The **"Specific Members Only"** access setting requires assignment of each member to an account.
 To do so, simply click the members icon and drag desired members from the "Unassigned Members" column on the left to the "Assigned Members" column on the right or vice vera to remove members.
-For clouds with large numbers of members, this approach can often require more effort than desired, which is where security groups become useful.
+For workspaces with large numbers of members, this approach can often require more effort than desired, which is where security groups become useful.

+This option is particularly useful when combined with the single sign-on option of dynamically assigning members based on a list of groups sent with the authentication.

 |Member Icon Select|